 - Page Count: 360 pages

-Author InformationSteven Wagschal is an associate professor and chair of the Department of Spanish and Portuguese at Indiana University, Bloomington.
+Author InformationSteven Wagschal is a professor and chair of the Department of Spanish and Portuguese at Indiana University, Bloomington.

 Table of contents

 - Deploying The Animal in Medieval Miracles, Bestiaries and Fables